Timothy A. Barton ’78

 Member, Auburn Clubs and Nominating Committees

 Jeffrey Moore graduated from Auburn University in 1988 with a bachelor’s degree in economics and his master’s in business administration with a concentration in corporate finance from Duke University’s Fuqua School of Business in 1997.
 Moore served as a commissioned officer in the U.S. Marine Corps and is an Operation Desert Storm veteran.
 He has served in senior executive roles in Fortune 1000 multinational companies including Teleflex Inc., The Home Depot Supply and Sodexo.
 His contributions have included corporate strategy, business development, mergers and acquisitions, and operational improvement.
 He currently serves as the vice president of strategic planning for the corporate services segment in North America.
-At AU, he is a life member of the Auburn Alumni Association and a member of the Samford Society.
+At AU, he is a life member of the Auburn Alumni Association, a member of the Circle of Excellence Society, and a member of the Samford Society.
 Moore serves on the board of directors for the Metro Washington Auburn Alumni Club and is a founding member of the War Eagle Society.
 He and his wife, Catherine, reside in Poolesville with their two children.

 Jennifer G. Moore ’85